adrianocastro189/memory/README.md

 * **Graphical interface** - A simple interface to show memories, moments, settings, and other data collected by the addon.
-* **Screenshots on achievements** - Take a screenshot when players get an achievement in Cataclysm Classic and in The War Within expansion.

 ## Known issues